ydahal1/ydahal1/ReadMe.md

 2. Why did the hacker quit his job?
 He didn't get root access.
 3. Why did the cyber security expert wear a mask to work?
 To protect himself from viruses.
 4. Why did the computer go to the doctor?
 It had a virus.

+     Wed Mar 29 01:35:46 UTC 2023
+1. Why do programmers prefer dark mode?
+Because light attracts bugs!

+2. Why do hackers always wear hoodies?
+Because they like to stay incognito.

+3. What do you call a group of hackers?
+A code-gang!

+4. Why did the programmer quit his job?
+He didn't get arrays!